 “There’s a reason they’d only lost one game.
 We knew that coming in.
 We knew that even if we got up, these young men were going to keep fighting and they did that.
 It was an awesome basketball game.”

-And the coach wasn’t speaking simply because his team was holding the CIF champions trophy, his words were genuine.
-As were the hugs, dabs and compliments the Trojans gave Riccomini as they filed out to celebrate their first state title since 1988.
+And the coach wasn’t simply offering platitudes because his team was holding the CIF champions trophy, his words were genuine.
+As were the hugs, dabs and compliments the Trojans gave Riccomini as they filed out to celebrate their first state title since Bill Clinton was president.

-True to Davis’ words, the Bears fought for 32 minutes against the Trojans in a battle of similar and, yet different.
-Both schools had galvanized a community in support of their quest for a title.
-Foothill had the backing of other Bakersfield schools, something akin to Shasta rooting for Enterprise or West Valley pulling for Anderson.
-Meanwhile, the entire north state had become Bears fans for the duration of Mount Shasta’s run – eager for another Northern Section title to show off like a badge of honor.
+True to Davis’ words, the Bears fought for 32 minutes against the Trojans in a battle of similar, yet different programs.
+Both schools had galvanized community support in the title quest.
+Foothill had the backing of other Bakersfield schools, something akin to Shasta rooting for Enterprise or West Valley pulling for Anderson in Shasta County.
+Meanwhile, the entire North State had become Bears fans for the duration of Mount Shasta’s run – eager for another Northern Section team to grab an elusive California crown so we could proclaim “Yes, we can compete up here, too.”

-The Bears actually came out early and recovered from a quick Foothill start to take a first-quarter lead on Kody Bauman’s jumper as the Bears led 18-16 before heading into the second period down 20-18.
-Mount Shasta nearly played the Trojans even in the second quarter as buckets from Kody Bauman and Kaden Riccomini sandwiched a Kole Riccomini 3-pointer to keep pace as Cesar Valdez and Jaden Phillips each hit from range and Foothill took a 38-35 edge to halftime.
+The Bears recovered from a quick Foothill start to take a first-quarter lead on Kody Bauman’s jumper as the Bears held an 18-16 edge before starting the second period down 20-18.
+Mount Shasta nearly played the Trojans even in the second quarter as buckets from Bauman and Kaden Riccomini sandwiched a Kole Riccomini 3-pointer to keep pace as Cesar Valdez and Jaden Phillips each hit from range and Foothill took a 38-35 edge to halftime.

 When we took that lead I think we all thought ‘OK, we are in this game and we have a chance,’ ” Kaden Riccomini said.